 You could say that The Miserable Mill also grew the beard since it revealed there was a connection between Lemony and the life of Count Olaf.
 Monty's death in The Reptile Room was also a key emotional step.

-Idiot Plot: Let's face it, one of the reasons why the books have plots after the first few is because the Bauderlaires are some of the few recurring characters that do not have the Idiot Ball.
+Idiot Plot: One of the reasons why the books have plots after the first few is because the Bauderlaires are some of the few recurring characters that do not have the Idiot Ball.
 Tropes Are Not Bad because it adds to the dark humor, and the feeling of bleakness in a world going out of it's way to be cruel to these children.

 Inferred Holocaust: Considering the huge number of buildings that get torched in the series, it's to be expected.
 However, it's also deconstructed in the sense that when it's the Baudelaires' turn to start burning things, they admit that they have no idea how many people die as a result of their actions, and are deeply affected by it, most notably in the destruction of the Hotel Denoument, where even the author isn't sure of the death toll.
 The book even ends with one: there's the potential for the islanders to spread their poisoning to the mainland, though it's acknowledged that this is unlikely.